 Markets & Local Environment Factors

-The new warehouse should be as close as possible to major suppliers, producers, and/or customers.
-This will help reduce lead times, decrease transportation costs, and increase responsiveness.
+Any new warehouse should be as close as possible to major suppliers, producers, and/or customers.
+This will help reduce lead times, decrease transportation costs, and enhance responsiveness.

-The factor to consider here is who is/are the major supply chain partner(s) and how you could make the supply chain more efficient by strategically selecting the warehouse location.
+The factor to consider here is who is/are the major supply chain partner(s) and how you can make the supply chain more efficient by strategically selecting the warehouse location.

-Also, local environmental factors such as weather conditions and exposure to natural disasters should also be considered.
+Also, local environmental factors such as weather conditions and risk of exposure to natural disasters should also be considered.

-Would the warehouse be exposed to hurricanes, tornados, earthquakes, is it in a flood zone?
-For any of this, the warehouse must meet specific building requirements.
+Would the warehouse be exposed to hurricanes, tornadoes, or earthquakes?
+Is it in a flood zone?
+For any of these risks, the warehouse must meet specific building requirements.

-Other local environmental factors that should also be considered include, proximity to neighbors (warehouses can be noisy – avoid disputes), traffic congestions, and peak traffic hours.
+Other local environmental factors that should also be considered include proximity to neighbors (warehouses can be noisy – avoid disputes), traffic congestion, and peak traffic hours.
 Consider how these variables could affect regular operations.

 Building Availability & Utility Costs

-If the business grows or shrinks you will need to adjust accordingly.
+If the business grows or shrinks, you will need to adjust accordingly.
 If this is the case, you will want to minimize your need to re-evaluate all these factors if moving to a new warehouse is your only option.
-By moving within the same area you will be able to keep all your workforce, utilities, etc. and minimize the frustrations of carriers/truckers and customers trying to find the new location.
+By moving within the same area, you will be able to retain your workforce, utilities, etc., and minimize the frustrations of carriers/truckers and customers trying to find the new location.

 One last aspect: utilities.
-You will want double check the availability and cost of utilities.
+You will want to double-check the availability and cost of utilities.
 Some warehouses are more demanding/dependent on one utility than another.
 For example, refrigerated warehouses are more dependent on electricity and water.

 Please, take the time to properly plan and understand the most strategic warehouse location for you and your customers.
-The outcome of this decision is much larger than just opening a warehouse somewhere.
-The location of your warehouse will have long lasting effects on financial, operational, and competitiveness aspects of the company.
+The impact of this decision is much more significant than just opening a warehouse somewhere.
+The location of your warehouse will have long-lasting effects on the financial, operational, and competitiveness aspects of the company.